jiayuehua/blog/_posts/2019-08-02-the-tough-guide-to-cpp-acronyms.md

         int y = 2;         // NSDMI!
     };

-This term has gained some currency lately because of Corentin Jabot's proposal for ["`auto` NSDMIs"](https://cor3ntin.github.io/posts/auto_nsdmi/) — non-static data members whose type is deduced (at class-definition time) from the type of their initializer.
+This term gained currency in 2019 because of Corentin Jabot's proposal for ["`auto` NSDMIs"](https://cor3ntin.github.io/posts/auto_nsdmi/) — non-static data members whose type is deduced (at class-definition time) from the type of their initializer.
 `auto` NSDMIs are not (yet?) part of any draft standard.